 MBTI constructs (preferences):

 4. Structure: Judging or Perceiving.
-Refers to how one interacts with the outer world — with a preference towards getting things decided, or for staying open to new information and options.
+This refers to how one interacts with the outer world — with a preference towards getting things decided or staying open to new information and options.WHY?

-Why identify personality traits it is important?
+Why identify personality traits it is essential?

-Any user modeling will be complete without a personality profile.
+- Any user modeling will be complete without a personality profile.
 We know now that most human decisions are driven by personality and mood.

-Help us to create more realistic scenarios and mental models for each user persona.
+- Help us to create more realistic scenarios and mental models for each user persona.

-Once you have many interviews of the same user persona type, you may found out some personality traits are more likely of that group.
+- Once you have many interviews of the same user persona type, you may found out some personality traits are more likely of that group.

 Table of Personality traits by MBTI